mnot/I-D/rfc5785bis/draft.md

 Well-known URIs are registered on the advice of one or more experts (appointed by the IESG or their delegate), with a Specification Required (using terminology from {{!RFC8126}}).

-However, to allow for the allocation of values prior to publication, the expert(s) may approve registration once they are satisfied that such a specification will be published.
+To allow for the allocation of values prior to publication, the expert(s) may approve registration once they are satisfied that such a specification will be published.

 Registration requests can be sent to the wellknown-uri-review@ietf.org mailing list for review